Aloha Home Care in Murrieta, CA

 • pro De’Janet is an exceptionally wonderful caregiver.

-• pro Sandra is well articulated, knowledgeable, and caring, and her professionalism is outstanding.
+• pro Sandra is well articulated, knowledgeable, and caring, with outstanding professionalism.

-• pro The place is amazing and a must for in-home care; they took the time to explain everything and provided very helpful information after the father had a stroke.
+• pro The staff took the time to explain everything and provide very helpful information.

 Cons

-• pro The provider became less industrious after about a month and a half.
+• pro The caregiver became less industrious after about a month and a half on assignment.

-• pro As a result, the narrator and her mother contracted COVID.
+• pro As a result, the client and her mother contracted COVID.

-• pro The mother died two weeks later from COVID pneumonia.
+• pro The client's mother died two weeks later from COVID pneumonia.

 Review